Get monthly data for multiple climatic variables

 A matrix, data.frame,

 tibble::tbl_df-class,sf::sf(), orterra::SpatVector()object containing point or polygon coordinates in decimal degrees (lonlat/geographic format, EPSG 4326).
 Longitude must fall between -40.5 and 75.5 degrees, and latitude between 25.5 and 75.5 degrees.
-Ifcoordsis a matrix, it must have only two columns: the first with longitude and the second with latitude data.
+Ifcoordsis a matrix, it must have exactly two columns: the first containing longitude and the second containing latitude.
 Ifcoordsis a data.frame or a tbl_df, it must contain at least two columns calledlonandlatwith longitude and latitude coordinates, respectively.- climatic_var

 Character.
-Climatic variables to be downloaded ('Tmax', 'Tmin', 'Tavg' or 'Prcp').
+One or more climatic variables to download ("Tmax", "Tmin", "Tavg", or "Prcp").
 Various elements can be concatenated in the vector.

 - period

 Character.
-Either "df", which returns a dataframe with daily climatic values for each point/polygon, or "raster", which returns
+Either "df", which returns a data.frame with daily climatic values for each point or polygon, or "raster", which returns

-terra::SpatRaster()objects (within a list when more than one climatic variable is downloaded).
+terra::SpatRaster()objects (within a list when more than one climatic variable is downloaded).- check_connection

 Value